MrCichy94/FriendsAnalyzer/README.md

 This is my first java desktop application created fully from documentation of libraries i used.
-Next time i use Java FX (mvc is more friendly for my).
+Next time i use Java FX (MVC is more friendly for my).